Design and Technology

 All things are possible for one who believes – Mark 9:23

 Design and Technology feature in each Year Group at Waverley Abbey.
-Children are shown that changing ideas into production requires planning and design.
+Children are shown that changing ideas into production requires planning, designing, making and evaluating.
 We want our children to be excited to develop their practical skills in cooking, working with textiles, making mechanical systems etc. We wish for our children to consider the impact that design and technology has on their lives, which will not only benefit them in school, but in their adult, working lives too.

 At Waverley Abbey, we intend for our Design and Technology curriculum to encourage our pupils to develop an interest and appreciation of the world and everything in it.
 They will recognise that Design and Technology is not only a subject to be learnt in school, it is something that is integrated into every aspect of the modern world: everything that they use in day-to-day life has been designed for a user and a purpose.
 Furthermore, learning about the design, make and evaluate cycle will give them the skills to critically analyse their work, knowing that everything can always be improved to better suit a particular audience.